 Definition of Owners Equity Examples

-Owner’s Equity can be defined as a portion of a company’s net assets which can be claimed by the shareholders/ owners of the business as a part of their capital holding, i.e. sum-total of assets available for distribution to the owners of the entity after settlement of all outside liabilities and claims.
+Owner’s Equity can be defined as a portion of a company’s net assets that can be claimed by the shareholders/ owners of the business as a part of their capital holding, i.e. sum-total of assets available for distribution to the owners of the entity after settlement of all outside liabilities and claims.
 In this topic, we will see different examples of owners equity.

 Explanation